Associate in Applied Science DegreeDownload PDF

 This course introduces the fundamentals of commercial food preparation, with an emphasis on the use and care of tools and equipment.
 Proper cooking methods including sautéing, frying, roasting, grilling, braising, broiling, poaching, stir frying and simmering are covered.
 Preparations include stocks, soups, sauces, vegetables, salads, starches, garnishes, sandwiches and pasta.
 Applied problems from the areas of food preparation, including weights, measures, portions and conversions are incorporated.
 Corequisite: FS150 Safety & Sanitation.

-This course introduces the correct procedures for food handling and the hygienic basis for these practices.
+This course is an introduction to the correct and hygienic procedures for food handling.
 General kitchen and bakery safety, pest management, and crisis management are discussed.
-Proper clothing, personal hygiene, fire safety regulations, and state and federal laws pertaining to the hospitality industry are stressed.
-This course includes a certification exam provided by the National Restaurant Association.
+Proper clothing, personal hygiene and fire safety regulations, as well as state and federal laws pertaining to the hospitality industry are stressed.
+This course includes a certification exam provided by the Educational Foundation of the National Restaurant Association.

 This course provides an overview of the organizational structure of hotels, restaurants, and clubs from a management perspective.
 Topics include analysis of the hospitality industry, career opportunities, management theory, practical management techniques, and social responsibility of the industry.